Thuenen-Forest-Ecosystems/terrestrial-forest-monitor/README.md

 ## Setup in Qt Creator
 The current setup is made to be edited in QT-Creator.
-More could follow...

 *Steps to get started:*
 1. Clone Repository